edgedb/edgedb/docs/datamodel/triggers.rst

 .. note::

     In some cases, a trigger can cause another trigger to fire.
-When this happens, EdgeDB completes all the triggers fired by the initial query before kicking off a new "stage" of triggers.
+When this happens, Gel completes all the triggers fired by the initial query before kicking off a new "stage" of triggers.
 In the second stage, any triggers fired by the initial stage of triggers will fire.
-EdgeDB will continue adding trigger stages until all triggers are complete.
+Gel will continue adding trigger stages until all triggers are complete.

     The exception to this is when triggers would cause a loop or would cause